 Schloss Köpenick information

 Berlin's only surviving baroque palace, on a little island just south of the Altstadt, houses a branch of the Kunstgewerbemuseum (Museum of Decorative Arts).
-Exhibits showcase a rich and eclectic collection of decorative furniture, tapestries, porcelain, silverware, glass and other frilly objects from the Renaissance, baroque and rococo periods.
+It's a rich and eclectic collection of furniture, tapestries, porcelain, silverware, glass and other frilly objects from the Renaissance, baroque and rococo periods.
 Highlights include four lavishly panelled rooms and the stunning Wappensaal (Coat of Arms Hall).